 - Medicare Part D: Medicare Part D provides prescription drug coverage.

-In Massachusetts, about 1 million people are enrolled in Original Medicare, and approximately 280,000 are enrolled in Medicare Advantage Plans.23 About 700,000 people in Massachusetts have standalone Medicare prescription drug coverage.24
+In Massachusetts, more than 1 million people are enrolled in Original Medicare, and approximately 327,000 are enrolled in Medicare Advantage Plans.23 Over 700,000 people in Massachusetts have standalone Medicare prescription drug coverage.24

 If you are 65 or older, you may be eligible for Medicare.
 If you or your spouse worked and paid Medicare taxes for at least 10 years, you can even qualify for premium-free Medicare Part A, meaning you can get health insurance without having to pay monthly premiums.

 However, you may be able to buy into the system even if you didn’t pay Medicare taxes while you worked.

 Depending on your needs, you may decide to add Medicare Part B coverage to your policy, as well.
 The monthly premium for Medicare Part B is deducted from your Social Security, Railroad Retirement or Civil Service Retirement checks.
 To find out if you’re eligible for Medicare, use the Medicare Eligibility Calculator.25